This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 A virtual assistant is an online personal assistant.
 Virtual assistants are skilled, professional administrators who provide quality administrative, creative, technical, and social assistance to clients remotely from a home office.

-If you have the necessary skills and qualities, you can start your own virtual assistant business or freelance as a virtual assistant.
+If you have the required qualities, you can start your own virtual assistant business or freelance as a virtual assistant.

 Qualities Desirable for a virtual assistant

-To qualify as a virtual assistant, one must have excellent written and verbal communication skills, be highly organized and be able to work independently with little supervision.
+To qualify as a virtual assistant, one must have good communication skills (both written and verbal).

 What Tasks Does a Virtual Assistant Do?

-The duties of a virtual assistant can vary depending on the needs of the client.
-However, there are some common tasks that most virtual assistants will be asked to do.
+Different clients can ask for different types of work.
+However, there are a few common tasks that most virtual assistants will be asked to do.

 These general tasks can include: